exercism/r/concepts/vectors/about.md

 ```

 The `c()` function is very flexible, and inputs can include other vectors and ranges.
+`c()` will take any number and variety of inputs, and flatten them into a single vector.

 If the vector starts small and grows a lot during runtime (for example, adding values in a loop), it can be significantly faster to pre-allocate a long vector which can be filled with real data later: